milquejas/milquejas.github.io/pages/about.markdown

 ## About Me

----
-layout: page
-title: About
-permalink: /about/
----

-## About Me

 From the vibrant heart of Helsinki, I navigate the vast seas of game development, combining the enthusiasm of a student with the meticulousness of a seasoned professional.
 My explorations have led me deep into the dynamic domains of Unity's editor and the intricate details of C# game programming.
 But it's not just about code.
 I venture into the imaginative realms of game mechanics and environmental design, crafting worlds that beckon players to step in.
 At the core of it all?
 My unyielding desire to create gameplay experiences that challenge and resonate, leaving an indelible mark long after the screen goes dark.